emc-cloudfoundry/cassandra-cf-service-boshrelease/README.md

 provide a larger attack surface to intruders.

+### `bosh-lite.yml`

+This operation file implements the necessary settings for deploying in Bosh-Lite.

 ## BOSH 1.0 manifests

 Example BOSH 1.0 manifests can be found in th `manifests/` subdirectory.
 These